shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 <img src="https://github.com/user-attachments/assets/e49d2ef7-3ebd-4e32-b79a-a44266a75d46" width="516.75" height="379.75"/>

 ##### Chest Connector Assembly
-The Chest Connector assembly will require a M3 hex screwdriver, 8 rubber spacers and 2 black M3 screws from the motor package, 8 square-shaped nuts, 8 M3 x 14 mm hex screws, 2 servo horns, and 2 JST cables.
+The Chest Connector assembly will require:
+ - an M3 hex screwdriver
+ - 8 rubber spacers from the motor packages
+ - 2 black M3 screws from the motor packages
+ - 8 square M3 nuts
+ - 8 M3 x 14 mm hex screws
+ - 2 servo horns
+ - 8 servo horn M3 screws
+ - 2 JST cables

 As recommended with every step, it is best to pre-thread the screw holes on the 3D printed parts.

 Begin by attaching the Chest Connector motors in the connector piece.
 Be aware of where you place certain motors as you’ll want your ID to match the movement that it will make on the robot.
 For example, Motor #18 will make a side-to-side movement while Motor #19 will be in charge of the up-down movement.